Thank you so so much to Jimi, Omur and and Maddison for this week, but most of all thank you to all the phenomenal students!

 PhD Student at the Institute of Psychological Medicine and Clinical Neurosciences

-Favourite thing to do in science Getting to know the families and children I work with so that when I am typing away on my computer, doing my statistics, I can understand why I am doing what I am doing, and who it makes a difference to.
+Favourite thing to do in my job: Getting to know the families and children I work with so that when I am typing away on my computer, doing my statistics, I can understand why I am doing what I am doing, and who it makes a difference to.
 Knowing the people you are trying to help makes the science more enjoyable, exciting and helps to motivate you.

 My work is inspiring to me, but sometimes my work on sleep gets in the way of sleeping and other days it makes me sleep like a log!!